oryoruk/oryoruk.github.io/README.md

 #### Plan
 1. Initially:
   1. Start posting on Blogger
-  2. Have a static page for now with a link to the dynamic page: blog
+  2. Have a static page for now with content listed above and a link to the dynamic page: the blog
-  3. Match the color scheme of the static page template on Blogger template
+  3. Match the color scheme of the static page template with the Blogger template
 2. Later:
-  4. Survey options for having a single dynamic page
+  4. Survey options for having a single dynamic page for all content
     - Jeykll on GitHub
-    - WordPress on private hosting
+    - WordPress on private hosting (how will I maintain it through the dashbord, is it possible through GitHub?)
   5. Migrate blog and static page a into the new dynamic one

 #### To Do